ros2/ros1_bridge/doc/index.rst

 --------------------------------------------------------

 Automatic mapping between ROS 1 and 2 services is performed similar to messages.
-Except that currently different field names are not supported.

 How can I specify custom mapping rule for services?
 ---------------------------------------------------